Out of Distribution, Out of Luck: How Well Can LLMs Trained on Vulnerability Datasets Detect Top 25 CWE Weaknesses?: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we address an important gap in automated vulnerability detection by introducing several novel resources and empirical insights.
-We present \benchmark, a comprehensive, human-verified benchmark for the MITRE 2024 Top 25 Most Dangerous CWEs \cite{mitre2024cwe}, enabling reliable evaluation of model generalization.
-We also construct \dataset, a large-scale, high-quality dataset, disjoint from \benchmark, curated via a multi-agent LLM framework, and propose the \rvg framework for synthesizing realistic, context-aware vulnerability data to tackle data scarcity.
-Our empirical study exposes fundamental weaknesses in existing datasets, such as duplication and CWE imbalance.
-Experiments show that the performance of training and testing on the same datasets is misleading: only models trained on our high-quality \dataset achieve robust generalization on \benchmark, establishing a new foundation for trustworthy ML-based vulnerability detection.
+We present \benchmark, a manually-verified and balanced benchmark for the MITRE Top 25 Most Dangerous CWEs \cite{mitre2024cwe}, enabling reliable evaluation of model generalization.
+We also construct \dataset, a large-scale, high-quality dataset (38,548 vulnerable functions, 94\% \emph{validity rate}), curated via a novel multi-agent LLM pipeline, and propose \rvg for synthesizing realistic, context-aware vulnerability data to tackle data scarcity.
+Our experiments show that In-Distribution (ID) performance (testing on the same dataset) is misleading and does not reliably indicate Out-of-Distribution (OOD) generalization.
+For example, models trained on BigVul achieve high ID accuracy (0.703) but fail on \benchmark's real-world portion (0.493).
+Conversely, models trained on our \dataset achieve the highest OOD performance (0.881) on \benchmark's real-world portion, despite a modest ID score (0.590).
+Augmenting \dataset with \rvg-generated data further enhances this OOD performance, improving accuracy on real-world data by 5.8\% (to 0.932).
 In future work, we plan to extend our resources to cover a broader range of CWEs, support inter-procedural vulnerability analysis, and assess the applicability of our benchmarks and datasets to large-scale, real-world industrial codebases.

+\begin{acks} This research / project is supported by the National Research Foundation, Singapore, and the Smart Nation Group under the Smart Nation Group's Translational R\&D Grant (Award No. TRANS2023-TGC02).
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore or the Smart Nation Group. \end{acks}